Worldbuilding/worldbuilding.github.io/kaztron/20/cogs/role_man.md

 It is also possible to do this in the `config.json` file.
 In this case, the commands will always appear in `.help` under RoleManager.
 Please see `config.example.json` for an example of the structure, and also refer to the docstring for `RoleManager.add_managed_role()` for most of the parameters.

-## Spotlight

-Spotlight audience role management is implemented in the [Spotlight cog][kaztroncogsspotlight].
-It is not handled by RoleManager at this time.

 {% include links.html %}